hacktoolkit/htk-rb/README.md

 # HTK for Ruby

 A set of convenience utils for Ruby.
-A loosely inspired, not-quite-close-to-feature parity port of [`pyhtk-lite`](https://github.com/hacktoolkit/pyhtk-lite).
+A loosely inspired, not-quite-close-to-feature-parity port of [`pyhtk-lite`](https://github.com/hacktoolkit/pyhtk-lite).

 # Features